-2016 - present: Associate Professor in the Department of Criminology and Criminal Justice, Florida International University (FIU).
+2016 - present: Professor in the Department of Criminology and Criminal Justice, Florida International University (FIU).
+Associate Professor in 2019-2024.
 Assistant Professor in 2016 - 2019.

-Research projects:
+Select research projects:

 Improving strategies for investigating and prosecuting hate crimes: A national yet local approach.
 The project will (a) assess the indicators of bias motivation, and the process for flagging and prosecuting hate crimes; (b) understand key attributes of cases filed and prosecuted as hate crimes, compared to those with a bias indicator but not charged as such; (c) explore the role of external and internal factors enabling or hindering hate crime detection, investigation, and prosecution; and (d) identify system challenges and opportunities for reform.